VALENCE-software/VALENCE/nitrogen/README.md

 ``` $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/user/VALENCE/simint/lib64/:/home/user/VALENCE/lib/ ```

+(If you wish to run each energy calculation from VALENCE in parallel,
+then modify the Makefile to include "-DVALENCE_NITROGEN_PARALLEL "
+in FFLAGS.)

 3. Then write a VALENCE input file with the basis and geometry that you wish to use as an initial starting point: